-A. The heat emulsifies the grease and chemicals and then the hot towel draws the emulsified “stuff” into it.
+A. It heats the grease and chemicals and then the hot towel draws the stuff to be cleaned into it.
 Only “dry steam” is added to the carpet that dries in as little as a few seconds.
-If you are chemical sensitive, you will not be adding chemicals to the carpet, but instead you will be removing them.
+If you happen to be chemically sensitive, you will not be adding chemicals to the carpet, but instead you will be removing them.

 Q. How does a steam cleaner kill dust mites?

-A. By heat: Dust-mites die @ 130 degrees and temp at nozzle is about 180 degrees (trapped steam temp is up to 250 degrees)
+A. By heat: Dust-mites die @ 130°F degrees and temp at nozzle is about 180°F degrees, trapped steam temp can be up to 250°F degrees.

 Q. How would I actually use it to kill dust mites?